Pre-Hearing Timetable in the Small Claims Court

 Letter Before Action

 Once all hope of reaching an agreement has faded a letter before action should be sent to the other side.
-This letter – sometimes called a letter of claim - should: Sometimes a letter before action will make the other side see reason and lead to the dispute being resolved.
+This letter – sometimes called a letter of claim - should:

 Starting a Claim